Gynecomastia and manual lymphatic drainage

 What are the causes of gynecomastia?

 The most common cause of gynecomastia is hormone imbalance between estrogen and testosterone.
+For suspected lowered testosterone levels, it would pay dividends especially in the long run to see mens low t clinic here.
 Estrogen controls female traits such as breast growth.
 On the other hand, testosterone controls male characteristics such as muscle mass and body hair.
 High oestrogen enlarges the breast tissue.
 Obesity, puberty and aging are related to this imbalance.
 Other causes can be:

 - Side effect of some medicines